Implant-based solutions: accurate, reliable restorations for every patient

 We work with all implant restorative systems, offering a wide range of restoration choices, including angled screw channels, custom abutments, All-on-X solutions, full or pilot guided stents, to suit various clinical needs.

-An All on X case can be quite daunting for many patients and their Surgeons alike.
-Our Qualified, experienced team at Go-Digital have over 60 years between them of planning and manufacturing a wide range of implant restorative cases, many of them being All On X. We have worked on full arch cases from the days of wax and cast through to today’s Digital Technology.
+An All-on-X case can be quite daunting for patients and surgeons alike.
+Our qualified team at GoDigital have been planning and manufacturing a wide range of implant restorative cases, many of which have been All-on-X, for a long time; infact, they have over 60 years of experience between them!
+We have worked on full-arch cases from the days of wax and cast all the way through to today’s digital technology.

-Restorative Implant planning
+Restorative implant planning

 Verification jigs and PMMA prototypes for large cases

-Keeping it screw retained
+Keeping it screw-retained

 Angled screw channel (ASC) Ti-bases for challenging angles

 There are numerous ways to restore an implant with diverging paths.
-At Go Digital-Dental we understand that it’s not always possible to place an implant in the ideal situation or you may be restoring an older implant that has been placed at an acute angle.
-The software we work with is a magnificent tool to combat many difficult situations and we have great relationships with all Implant and restorative suppliers enabling us to help you restore any case.
+At GoDigital Dental, we understand that it’s not always possible to place an implant in the ideal situation, or that you may be restoring an older implant that has been placed at an acute angle.
+The software we work with helps us combat many difficult situations, and we have built great relationships with our implant and restorative suppliers, enabling us to help you restore any case.

-At GoDigital-Dental, we’re committed to providing the best implant-based solutions using advanced technology and expert craftsmanship.
+At GoDigital Dental, we’re committed to providing the best implant-based solutions using advanced technology and expert craftsmanship.
 Let us help you deliver high-quality, long-lasting results for your patients.

 Get in touch today and receive a complimentary consultation.